dmitrypol/dmitrypol.github.io/_posts/2018-01-16-elasticsearch-redis-streams.md

 ---
 title: "ElasticSearch and Redis streams"
-date: 2018-01-09
+date: 2018-01-16
 categories: elastic redis
 ---

 Redis Lists can be used as queues for jobs to move data from primary data store to ElasticSearch.
-What if we have time-series data that needs to stay in Redis to be used by our application AND be copied to ElasticSearch?
+What if we have time-series data that needs to stay in Redis AND be copied to ElasticSearch?

-In previous [post]({% post_url 2018-01-04-elasticsearch-redis %}) we built a website for a nationwide retail chain.
-We used Lists as queues but also had Redis SortedSets to record which zipcodes were searched and how often.
-Separately we had counters (using Redis Strings) of when searches occurred by `day_of_week` and `hour_of_day`.
+In previous [post]({% post_url 2018-01-04-elasticsearch-redis %}) we built a Ruby on Rails website for a nationwide retail chain.
+We used Redis Lists as queues to ETL data to ElasticSearch.
+We had Redis SortedSets to record which zipcodes were searched and how often.
+And we had counters (using Redis Strings) of when searches occurred by `day_of_week` and `hour_of_day`.
 Our new requirement is to keep track of the exact time of each search and it's parameters (zipcode and product/query).
 This will help our biz users to determine which products to stock in different stores.

 * TOC
 {:toc}

 ### Redis Streams

 This search data is usually recorded in our application logs as part of the GET request.
-We could leverage [Logstash](https://www.elastic.co/products/logstash) to simply push data into ElasticSearch.
-But we will now use [Streams](http://antirez.com/news/114) to record this data in Redis.
-Streams are a new Redis data structure that is still in beta but should be released in 4.0.x timeframe.
+We could leverage [Logstash](https://www.elastic.co/products/logstash) to process it into ElasticSearch.
+But we will now use [Streams](http://antirez.com/news/114) to record data in Redis first.
+Streams are a new Redis data structure that should be released in 4.0.x timeframe.

 {% highlight ruby %}
 class StoreLocator